oracle/weblogic-kubernetes-operator/integration-tests/README.md

 Below are the custom attributes:
 - createDomainPyScript is used to provide a custom create-domain.py script for domain on pv using WLST or create-wls-domain.py for domain in image
 - clusterType is used to create a CONFIGURED or DYNAMIC Cluster.
+Default is DYNAMIC.
 This is supported for domain on pv using WLST or domain in image using WDT configurations.
-Default is DYNAMIC

 # How does it work